ibm-watson-iot/iot-nodejs/samples/webpack/statusconsole/README.md

 npm run build-prod
 ```

+## Running the application

+Open `src/index.html` in your browser of choice

 ## Publishing the application

 ```
 npm login
-npm publish --access public .
+npm publish .
 ```

-## Running the application

-Open `dist/index.html` in your browser